Myasthenia Gravis Plasma & Serum Samples

 • Pulmonary Function Test: Measuring breathing strength can help predict if respiration may fail and lead to a myasthenic crisis.

-Because weakness is a common symptom of many other disorders, the diagnosis of myasthenia gravis is often missed or delayed (sometimes up to two years) in patients who experience mild weakness or in those individuals whose weakness is restricted to only a few muscles.
+Because weakness is a common symptom of many other disorders, doctors often miss or delay the diagnosis of myasthenia gravis (sometimes up to two years) in patients who experience mild weakness or in those individuals whose weakness is restricted to only a few muscles.

 Treatment of Myasthenia Gravis (MG)